 The City's downtown has always been the cultural heart of the City, and the location of much of the City's existing affordable housing supply.
 Over time, however, existing older homes will eventually be redeveloped for more intense land uses as market factors increase the value of land, which could result in new development that is out of scale and character with what has made downtown North Bend unique.
-A guidance tool is needed, for both our downtown urban form, and affordability.
+A tool to guide this redevelopment is needed, for both our downtown urban form, and housing affordability.